MS Cunard Princess

 MS Cunard Princess was a cruise ship, previously owned an operated by the Israel-based Mano Maritime.
-She was built 1975 by the Burmeister & Wain shipyard in Copenhagen, Denmark for Cunard Line as MS Cunard Conquest, but her interior fittings were subsequently installed at the Navali Mechaniche Affini in La Spezia, Italy.
+She was built 1975 by the Burmeister & Wain shipyard in Copenhagen, Denmark, for Cunard as MS Cunard Conquest, but her interior fittings were subsequently installed at the Navali Mechaniche Affini in La Spezia, Italy.
 Following re-delivery from Navali Mechaniche Affini in 1977 the ship was renamed MS Cunard Princess.
 In 1995, the ship entered service with StarLauro Cruises (later rebranded MSC Cruises), briefly retaining her previous name before being renamed MS Rhapsody.
-In 2009 she was sold to Mano Maritime and sailed as Golden Iris until 2018.
-After being laid up for four years at Chalkis Shipyard, Greece.
-In 2021 was she renamed Gold Club.
-She was beached at Aliağa, Turkey, for recycling.
+In 2009 she was sold to Mano Maritime and sailed as Golden Iris until 2018, when she was laid up at Chalkis Shipyard, Greece.
+In 2021 she was renamed Gold Club.
+After four years lay-up, she was sold in 2022 to Turkish shipbreakers and beached at Aliağa for recycling.

 Concept and construction

-The ship that eventually became known as the Cunard Princess was originally one of two ships ordered by the United States-based Overseas National Airways.
+The ship that eventually became known as the Cunard Princess was originally one of two ships ordered by Overseas National Airways.
 Unusually Hugh Hefner, the founder of Playboy, was involved in the design process of the ships, envisioning them as "floating Playboy Clubs".
 Order for the two ships was placed with the Burmeister & Wain shipyard in Copenhagen, Denmark.
-However, during construction the ships were sold to the United Kingdom-based Cunard Line, In which Cunard previously operated the RMS Queen Mary and RMS Queen Elizabeth.
+However, during construction the ships were sold to Cunard, In which Cunard previously operated the RMS Queen Mary and RMS Queen Elizabeth.
 Although better known as luxury cruise operators, Cunard decided to maintain the original informal cruise concept developed for the ships by Overseas National Airways.

 Cunard Conquest, the second of the two sisters, was launched from drydock in December 1974.
 Instead of having the ships completed at Burmeister & Wain, Cunard decided that once the hulls of the ships were complete they would sail to the Navali Mechaniche Affini in La Spezia, Italy, where interior fittings would be installed.
 Therefore, following delivery to Cunard on 30 October 1975 the Cunard Conquest sailed to La Spezia, where she arrived on 6 November 1975.
 While the ship was being fitted out Cunard decided to change her name to Cunard Princess.
 Following delivery to Cunard in early 1977 the ship sailed to New York City, where she was renamed and christened by Princess Grace of Monaco.